 Fragmentation is the presence of small areas of unused disk space between existing files on a disk.
 A fragmented source disk can slow down the process of finding, reading, or writing files.

 Because diskcopy makes an exact copy of the source disk on the destination disk, any fragmentation on the source disk is transferred to the destination disk.
-To avoid transferring fragmentation from one disk to another, use copy or xcopy to copy your disk.
+To avoid transferring fragmentation from one disk to another, use the copy command or the xcopy command to copy your disk.
 Because copy and xcopy copy files sequentially, the new disk is not fragmented.

 You cannot use xcopy to copy a startup disk.